garethjmsaunders/digital-code-style-guide/css.md

 </div>
 ```

+Note how two spaces between class names makes the classes easier to read.

 How are the classes box and profile related to each other?
 How are the classes profile and avatar related to each other?
 Are they related at all?
 Should you be using pro-user alongside bio?
 Will the classes image and profile live in the same part of the CSS?
 Can you use avatar anywhere else?